 Homosexual Marriage in Saudi Arabia: A Global Perspective

 To understand homosexuality and marriage in Saudi Arabia, we must look worldwide.
 We compare laws and how activists fight for LGBT rights.
-This shows us the mix of global and local factors.
+This shows us the mix of global and local factors, including the important link between marriage and women's happiness.

 Comparing Legal Frameworks